younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

 The adminer part is optional as you can access your admin DB with HeidiSQL or some eq.
 As for Symfony, I used a built version of apache2 php (from a friend of mine), but you can easy build something equivalent.

+Now you can run `docker-compose up` and use your composer container to generate a symfony 4 project :

+    docker-compose exec composer create-project symfony/website-skeleton my-api

+The website skeleton will pull all the depedencies for a complete website (eg: twig, doctrine, etc).
+You can clean what you don't want in your API in your composer.json of course.

+### Without Docker :

 Now for another way of deploying your Symfony app you'll need to have PHP >=^7.1, PGSQL (> 9.x) and composer.
+It's very easy to install (even on Windows) and thanks to composer you can run:

     composer create-project symfony/website-skeleton my-api

-The website skeleton will pull all the depedencies for a complete website (eg: twig, doctrine, etc).
-You can clean what you don't want in your API in your composer.json of course.
+### Common configurations for .env.local & postgres:

+We will need to perform a few changes before creating our entities etc.

-Now in SF4 there should be a .env, .env.dist, .env.local.
-We will use for our local development ....
-TADA! .env.local.
+In your SF4 project directory there should be a .env, .env.dist, .env.local.
+What will we use for our local development ? .env.local.

 ```
 #.env.local